-Type 1 diabetic patients must self check their blood glucose levels and inject themselves with insulin from once to several times a day.
-(Insulin is not available in an oral form, it breaks down in the stomach so it must be injected under the skin).
-For some, a similar amount of insulin is taken every day; others prefer a more flexible regime where the amount and type of insulin injected is adjusted to take into account what they are eating, the size of their meals, and the amount of activity they are getting.
-There are several types of insulin available, some are fast acting and short lived while others take longer to act but have a longer duration.
+When administering insulin, often the person must self-check their glucose levels and adjust their insulin dose before injecting themselves several times a day.
+Insulin pumps, programmable devices that are carried at the waist and provide small amounts of insulin (through a needle under the skin) throughout the day, are available for some and can more closely match normal insulin secretion.
+The amount and type of insulin administered must be adjusted to take into account what the person is eating, the size of their meals, and the amount of activity they are getting.
+There are several types of insulin available; some are fast-acting and short-lived while others take longer to act but have a longer duration.

 Usually, the diabetic state resolves after the birth of the baby, although the woman remains at a higher risk of developing type 2 diabetes and she should be carefully monitored with any subsequent pregnancies.
-Soon after birth her baby will be monitored for signs of hypoglycaemia and for any breathing distress.
+Right after birth, her baby will be monitored for signs of low blood glucose (hypoglycemia) and for any trouble breathing (respiratory distress).

 People who have underlying conditions will need to be treated for these conditions, in addition to diabetes treatment.
 Otherwise diabetes treatment may be slightly different in some of the genetic types for example in which oral treatments may be more effective than usually expected.